-The Pro Golf Tour, founded in 1997, enters into its 22th year in 2018.
-Over the course of 22 tournaments in sixcountries, taking place between January and September, €650,000 in prize money will be shared out between the participating professionals.
+The Pro Golf Tour, founded in 1997, enters into its 25th year in 2021.
+In recent years over the course of more than 20 tournaments in six countries, taking place between January and September, about €650,000 in prize money was shared out between the participating professionals.
 As well as the PGA of Germany, and respectively its umbrella association, shareholders in the Pro Golf Tour include Professional Golf AG with its headquarters in Munich and Langer Sport Marketing GmbH from Augsburg.

 The ever increasing popularity among the outstanding field of international golfers very much confirms that the Pro Golf Tour is becoming increasingly popular with each and every year of its existence.
 The Tour enjoys an outstanding reputation for its professionalism and as an ideal gateway onto the Challenge Tour.
 Accordingly, the quality and size of the participant field is also continuing to increase.
 Altogether, up to 156 golfers can go to the tee at Pro Golf Tour tournaments.
 The participating golfers come from over 30 different nations.